HolyBlackCat/quasi-msys2/README.md

   We provide `win-gcc`, `win-g++` scripts that will call your native GCC with the adjusted header and library search paths.

+  In general, this is more finicky than Clang.
+Prefer the native Clang if possible.

   **NOTE:** The behavior depends on whether you also install GCC in MSYS2 or not.
-It's better not to by default, if you want to use this compiler.
-If it's installed, we'll use the standard library from MSYS2 GCC instead of the one from your native GCC (we're forced to, because otherwise both will be in the search path and will conflict).
+It's better not to by default, if you want to use the native MinGW GCC.
+If MSYS2 GCC is installed, we'll use the standard library from MSYS2 GCC instead of the one from your native GCC (we're forced to, because otherwise both will be in the search path and will conflict).
 This sounds a bit sketchy, especially so if the GCC versions don't match (in theory, judging by the directory names, the full X.Y.Z version number must match, but it remains to be seen how important this is).

+  **NOTE:** Even if you uninstall MSYS2 GCC as suggested, the version mismatch of the native MinGW GCC vs MSYS2 GCC (that you now don't have installed, but that was used to build the third-party libraries you download from quasi-msys2) can still cause issues.

+  **NOTE:** Avoid installing any prebuilt third-party libraries for MinGW from your distro's package manager (those are rare, I only know about Fedora shipping some), as those will have precedence over the ones installed in quasi-msys2.
+(Currently this only matters if MSYS2 GCC is not installed, see above.)

   Which package to install: